-Problem Causes and Solutions The bath does not achieve low temperatures Too much heating or not enough cooling can cause this problem.
-Check that the control indicator glows green showing that the controller is attempting to cool.
-The heaters may be disabled as a test by temporarily removing the heater fuses.
-The controller does not maintain controller parameters or parameters are reset each time the power to the unit is removed Note: Before performing the memory check, you need to record the controller calibration parameters (found in the CAL menu of the instrument) and any user-adjusted parameters that you have changed (such as the programmable set points and proportional band).
+Problem Causes and Solutions Power Up The unit is equipped with external operator accessible fuses.
+If a fuse blows, it may be due to a power surge or failure of a component.
+Replace the fuse once.
+DO NOT replace the fuse with one of a higher current rating.
+Always replace the fuse with one of the same rating, voltage, and type.
+If the fuse blows a second time, it is likely caused by failure of a component part.
+Contact a Fluke Calibration Authorized Service Center (Section 1.3) for assistance.
+The controller does not maintain controller pa- rameters or parameters are reset each time the power to the unit is removed Note: Before performing the memory check, you need to record the controller calibration parameters (found in the CAL menu of the instrument) and any user-adjusted parameters that you have changed (such as the programmable set points and proportional band).
 Memory Check Doing a memory check is the easiest way to verify the ability of the battery to maintain controller parameters.
 1. Power off the instrument.
 2. Disconnect the instrument from AC power for 10 seconds.
-3. Reconnect the AC power and power on the instrument.
+Reconnect the AC power and power on the instrument.
 4. If the display shows InIT and/or the cycle count shows a low number such as 0002, the battery is spent and should be replaced.
-Contact an Authorized Service Center for assistance.
-5. After replacing the battery, you must reprogram the calibration and user-adjustable parameters into the controller.
+Contact a Fluke Calibration Authorized Service Center for assistance.
+5. After replacing the battery, you must reprogram the calibration and user-ad- justable parameters into the controller.